pr4aveen/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1.1 Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder

-   1.2 Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be
+   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+The window size may not be optimum.
-    optimum.

-2. Saving window preferences
+1. Saving window preferences

-   2.1 Resize the window to an optimum size.
+   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2.2 Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

+1. _{ more test cases …​ }_

+### Deleting a project

+1. Deleting a project while all projects are being shown

+   1. Prerequisites: List all projects using the `list` command.
+Multiple projects in the list.

+   1. Test case: `delete 1`<br>
+      Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete 0`<br>
+      Expected: No project is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 1. _{ more test cases …​ }_